jobachone/Rockbuster-SQL-Project/README.md

-# SQL Repository
+# SQL Project Repository
-Exploratory data analysis with movie rental relational database, conducted using PostgreSQL.
+Context driven exploratory data analysis with simulated movie rental relational database, conducted using PostgreSQL.
 See 01 Project Management, project brief for details; data analyst assignment with Rockbuster Stealth LLC.

 ## Key Questions and Objectives:
-● Which movies contributed the most/least to revenue gain?
+- Which movies contributed the most/least to revenue gain?
-● What was the average rental duration for all videos?
+- What was the average rental duration for all videos?
-● Which countries are Rockbuster customers based in?
+- Which countries are Rockbuster customers based in?
-● Where are customers with a high lifetime value based?
+- Where are customers with a high lifetime value based?
-● Do sales figures vary between geographic regions?
+- Do sales figures vary between geographic regions?

 ## Contents
 - 01 Project Management